1st day ends with no verdict in Michigan Gov. Whitmer plot

 Adam Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta are charged with a kidnapping conspiracy.
 Three men also face additional charges, including conspiracy to use a weapon of mass destruction, namely an explosive.

-The jury in Grand Rapids, Michigan, asked the judge for a definition of “weapon” at mid-afternoon Monday, but otherwise gave no indication of the progress of deliberations.
+The jury asked the judge for a definition of “weapon” at mid-afternoon Monday, but otherwise gave no indication of the progress of deliberations.

-GRAND RAPIDS, Mich.
-(AP) — A jury in Michigan started its deliberations Monday in the trial of four men accused of designing a plan to kidnap Gov. Gretchen Whitmer.

-There was no verdict by mid-afternoon, though the jury returned to the courtroom to request a definition of “weapon.”

-“Something that can be used to injure, kill or destroy someone or something,” U.S. District Judge Robert Jonker said after consulting with prosecutors and defense lawyers.
+“Something that can be used to injure, kill or destroy someone or something,” Jonker said after consulting with prosecutors and defense lawyers.
 “So if that helps — I hope — great.
 If it doesn’t, just let us know.”

-Adam Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta are charged with a kidnapping conspiracy.
-Three also face additional charges, including conspiracy to use a weapon of mass destruction, namely an explosive.

-The jury started fresh Monday, following instructions from the judge and hours of closing arguments Friday, which was the 15th day of trial in Grand Rapids, Michigan.
+The trial has lasted 16 days, including 13 days of testimony.
+The jury heard hours of closing arguments and instructions Friday.

 Jonker last week told jurors that the men could be convicted of conspiracy, even if a kidnapping did not occur in fall 2020.